 From here, the Old Town—the Casco Antiguo—spreads out with its mix of old-world charm and modern vitality.
 Signature sights include the Torre del Oro (a 12-sided watchtower), the early Renaissance-style City Hall, and Seville University, housed in the former Royal Tobacco Factory.
 All of these sit alongside buzzy bars, cafés, and restaurants.

-There are spots of more laid-back beauty too, especially along the Guadalquivir River including the striking Plaza de España and the relaxed Parque de María Luisa.
+There are other things to do in Seville that offer a more laid-back beauty, especially along the Guadalquivir River including the striking Plaza de España and the relaxed Parque de María Luisa.

 Tokyo, Japan